 If you visit us we will;

-- need to see you in person at the Gateway (as the town hall is not a public access building) unless you are dropping off documents at the Town Hall
+- need to see you in person at the Amelia Scott (as the town hall is not a public access building) unless you are dropping off documents at the Town Hall

 If you write to us we will: